Webtrends Tracking Code

 Re-election

-The non-executive’s letter of appointment needs to take account of the requirement that he or she stands for re-election every three years.
-The Code says that two three-year terms should be the norm and a third, making nine years in all, should be “subject to particularly rigorous review” and take account of the need for “progressive refreshing of the board”.
-Despite this, nine-year terms are very common, and some institutional shareholders now seem relaxed about them.
+Despite this, nine-year terms are common, and there is a widely held view that the rule should be dropped.
 Many companies would argue that there is little point in sacrificing a director’s experience and knowledge of a group after only six years because of an unjustified fear that they may have gone stale.
 Once nine years are reached, the Code suggests that the director should be subject to annual re-election.